lisaogren/sails-hook-next/README.md

 # sails-hook-next

-Next.js Hook for SailsJS
+Next.js Hook for Sails

-The idea is to completely integrate the Next.js framework with a Sailsjs API so that we can have the power of a server-rendered React app and an awesome REST API.
+The idea is to completely integrate the Next.js framework with a Sails API so that we can have the power of a server-rendered React app and an awesome REST API.

 ## Installation